-Minimum Required Role: Cluster Administrator (also provided by Full Administrator)
+Minimum Required Role: Cluster Administrator (also provided by Full Administrator) This feature is not available when using Cloudera Manager to manage Data Hub clusters.

 - 1. Click HostsAll Hosts. - 2.
 Select the hosts for the new Upgrade Domain name. - 3.
 Click Actions for SelectedAssign Upgrade Domain - 4.
 Enter the name of the new Upgrade Domain in the New Upgrade Domain field. - 5.
 Click the Confirm button.